Sumitomo Mitsui Trust Holdings Inc. Sells 1,485,475 Shares of Ford Motor (NYSE:F)

-Sumitomo Mitsui Trust Holdings Inc. reduced its position in shares of Ford Motor (NYSE:F – Free Report) by 13.4% in the second quarter, according to its most recent filing with the SEC.
+Sumitomo Mitsui Trust Holdings Inc. trimmed its holdings in shares of Ford Motor (NYSE:F – Free Report) by 13.4% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 9,590,572 shares of the auto manufacturer’s stock after selling 1,485,475 shares during the quarter.
-Sumitomo Mitsui Trust Holdings Inc. owned about 0.24% of Ford Motor worth $145,105,000 at the end of the most recent reporting period.
+Sumitomo Mitsui Trust Holdings Inc. owned 0.24% of Ford Motor worth $145,105,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of F. Paradigm Financial Partners LLC lifted its holdings in Ford Motor by 1.7% in the 2nd quarter.
-Paradigm Financial Partners LLC now owns 42,821 shares of the auto manufacturer’s stock valued at $648,000 after purchasing an additional 717 shares in the last quarter.
-Cornerstone Wealth Management LLC increased its stake in shares of Ford Motor by 0.7% during the 2nd quarter.
-Cornerstone Wealth Management LLC now owns 111,091 shares of the auto manufacturer’s stock valued at $1,681,000 after acquiring an additional 746 shares during the last quarter.
-HF Advisory Group LLC increased its stake in shares of Ford Motor by 4.9% during the 2nd quarter.
-HF Advisory Group LLC now owns 16,162 shares of the auto manufacturer’s stock valued at $245,000 after acquiring an additional 749 shares during the last quarter.
-Newbridge Financial Services Group Inc. increased its stake in shares of Ford Motor by 1.7% during the 1st quarter.
-Newbridge Financial Services Group Inc. now owns 46,430 shares of the auto manufacturer’s stock valued at $585,000 after acquiring an additional 790 shares during the last quarter.
-Finally, Tempus Wealth Planning LLC increased its stake in shares of Ford Motor by 1.9% during the 2nd quarter.
-Tempus Wealth Planning LLC now owns 43,304 shares of the auto manufacturer’s stock valued at $655,000 after acquiring an additional 806 shares during the last quarter.
+Several other institutional investors and hedge funds have also made changes to their positions in F. RB Capital Management LLC increased its stake in shares of Ford Motor by 14.6% during the first quarter.
+RB Capital Management LLC now owns 27,339 shares of the auto manufacturer’s stock valued at $462,000 after buying an additional 3,477 shares during the period.
+Fairfield Bush & CO. purchased a new position in shares of Ford Motor during the first quarter valued at $37,000.
+Synovus Financial Corp increased its stake in shares of Ford Motor by 275.4% during the first quarter.
+Synovus Financial Corp now owns 111,481 shares of the auto manufacturer’s stock valued at $1,886,000 after buying an additional 81,783 shares during the period.
+Blair William & Co.
+IL increased its stake in shares of Ford Motor by 17.3% during the first quarter.
+Blair William & Co.
+IL now owns 325,778 shares of the auto manufacturer’s stock valued at $5,509,000 after buying an additional 47,959 shares during the period.
+Finally, Canada Pension Plan Investment Board increased its stake in shares of Ford Motor by 3.0% during the first quarter.
+Canada Pension Plan Investment Board now owns 564,002 shares of the auto manufacturer’s stock valued at $9,537,000 after buying an additional 16,498 shares during the period.
 52.73% of the stock is currently owned by institutional investors.

 Wall Street Analyst Weigh In

-A number of research analysts have recently commented on the stock.
-Daiwa Capital Markets upped their price objective on shares of Ford Motor from $12.00 to $13.00 and gave the company a “neutral” rating in a research note on Tuesday, August 1st.
-Morgan Stanley reissued an “overweight” rating and set a $16.00 target price on shares of Ford Motor in a research report on Friday, October 6th.
-Jefferies Financial Group downgraded shares of Ford Motor from a “buy” rating to a “hold” rating and dropped their target price for the stock from $17.00 to $15.00 in a research report on Monday, July 31st.
-Royal Bank of Canada reissued a “sector perform” rating and set a $12.00 target price on shares of Ford Motor in a research report on Wednesday, August 30th.
-Finally, Barclays increased their target price on shares of Ford Motor from $13.00 to $14.00 in a research report on Monday, July 10th.
-One analyst has rated the stock with a sell rating, eight have assigned a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $14.50.
+Several brokerages have recently commented on F. JPMorgan Chase & Co. raised their price target on Ford Motor from $15.00 to $16.00 and gave the company an “overweight” rating in a research note on Friday, July 28th.
+Morgan Stanley reiterated an “overweight” rating and issued a $16.00 target price on shares of Ford Motor in a research note on Friday, October 6th.
+Royal Bank of Canada reiterated a “sector perform” rating and issued a $12.00 target price on shares of Ford Motor in a research note on Wednesday, August 30th.
+StockNews.com started coverage on Ford Motor in a research note on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+Finally, Citigroup lifted their target price on Ford Motor from $16.00 to $17.00 in a research note on Wednesday, July 12th.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $14.50.

 Ford Motor Company develops, delivers, and services a range of Ford trucks, commercial cars and vans, sport utility vehicles, and Lincoln luxury vehicles worldwide.
 It operates through Ford Blue, Ford Model e, and Ford Pro; Ford Next; and Ford Credit segments.
 The company sells Ford and Lincoln vehicles, service parts, and accessories through distributors and dealers, as well as through dealerships to commercial fleet customers, daily rental car companies, and governments.